student.

 Learn the difference between ethical and dishonest use of AI in schoolwork, from papers to exams, and how to use AI tools to help you study and improve your original work.

-AI isn’t just a tool for educators–students are using AI in a variety of ways that weren’t widely accessible until the 2020s.
-There are ways to misuse AI in academics, and we’ll cover that.
+AI isn’t just a tool for educators–students are using generative AI in a variety of ways that weren’t widely accessible until the 2020s.
+There are ways to misuse AI in academics, however.
 But what are some ways that AI can be a helpful tool, and how can students–and educators–get on the AI train in an ethical way?

-If AI is a tool, then how is using it cheating?
+If AI is a tool, then how is using it sometimes considered cheating?

 There is a difference between using a resource to help you study or gather your thoughts for an assignment and having it write all or parts of it for you.
 So, what qualifies as ethical use of AI for students, and when does it fall into cheating territory?